Skip to content

 // The debug output of the builder for methods with `self` includes

-// the special `self` field with the receiver.
+// the special field with called `self_receiver` that stores the `self` value.

 assert_eq!(